nilportugues/laravel5-jsonapi/README.md

 }
 ```

-#### Response objects (JsonApiResponseTrait)
+#### Response objects (ResponseTrait)

-The following `JsonApiResponseTrait` methods are provided to return the right headers and HTTP status codes are available:
+The following `ResponseTrait` methods are provided to return the right headers and HTTP status codes are available:

 ```php
     private function errorResponse($json);